centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-ansible-tower.md

 | Jobs          | App-Ansible-Tower-Jobs-Api          | Check jobs          |
 | Schedules     | App-Ansible-Tower-Schedules-Api     | Check schedules     |

-> The services listed above are created automatically when the **App-Ansible-Tower** host template is used.
+> The services listed above are created automatically when the **App-Ansible-Tower-custom** host template is used.

 </TabItem>
 </Tabs>